mobiusklein/glypy/docs/source/quickstart/quickstart.rst

 Glycan Fragmentation
 ^^^^^^^^^^^^^^^^^^^^

-A core goal of ``pygly2`` is supporting flexible glycan fragmentation.
+A core goal of ``glypy`` is supporting flexible glycan fragmentation.
 An example of this operation with the N-linked core:

 .. code:: python